-MNTC's Medical Assisting Program prepares students to perform administrative and clinical duties such as: taking medical histories, recording vital signs, patient education, medical coding, appointment scheduling, billing, and administering medications.
+The goal of MNTC's Medical Assisting Program is to prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+Students also learn to perform administrative and clinical duties such as: taking medical histories, recording vital signs, patient education, medical coding, appointment scheduling, billing, and administering medications.
 Skill performance can vary according to state law.

 - Who can attend?

 - Credentials Available

 |Professional and Patient Relations|

 |Technical Anatomy and Physiology|